 This will not only help to make sure staff and residents have more appropriate access to health and care professionals but it will also help make sure people receive support in their preferred place of care.

 Through developing new ways of working in our neighbourhoods and taking the learning from projects which have shown good results in other parts of the country, we are starting to transform how the NHS, social care and care homes all work together.

 The short video below provides an overview of how this work will benefit local people:

-This area has been created specifically for providers of regulated care.
-Please click on the links below to find out more information about the specific subjects.
+Please click on the links below to read more information about each specific subject.

 We've brought together GP practices and community services across Blackpool to form six 'Neighbourhood Hubs' within the town.

 Each hub has a point of contact either by telephone or email and allows primary care access to a wide range of services.
 These include:

 Signposting and referral to other services such as Rapid Response, Enhanced Support Discharge, Nurse Led Community IV Therapy, Extensive Care.